karttur/git-vcs/_posts/2020/2020-02-20-git-github.markdown

 ---
 <script src="https://karttur.github.io/common/assets/js/karttur/togglediv.js"></script>

+**NOTE, 1 October 2020 the label 'master' was replaced by 'main' for the default repo brach.**

 ## Introduction

 This post covers connecting a local git clone to a remote master at [gitHub.com](https://github.com).
 The post is inspired by the Youtube [Introduction to Git - Remotes](https://www.youtube.com/watch?v=Gg4bLk8cGNo) by David Mahler, and the written post [‘Git’ with the Program: Getting Started with GitHub](https://thenewstack.io/git-with-the-program-getting-started-with-github/).